ptsefton/chordprobook/README.md

 ### HTML output

-This is still experimental, but the idea is to produce HTML that fills the screen for use on tablets, phones, etc with swipe navigatoin.
+This is still experimental, but the idea is to produce HTML that fills the screen for use on tablets, phones, etc with swipe navigation.

 ### Probably won't do
 * Make a GUI, but see the comment below about auto-creating PDF

-* Display chords above text.
+* Display chord names above text.

 ## Audience